 We believe all women deserve the opportunity to have a voice and reach their full potential, both in their work-life and home-life.
-That’s why Target, together with Kmart, have committed to support health, education or professional skills training to at least 100,000 women in our supply chain by 2025.
+That’s why Target, have committed to support health, education or professional skills training to at least 100,000 women in our supply chain by 2025.

 To achieve this, we have partnered with BSR HER project, which is a collaborative initiative to empower low-income women working in global supply chain.
 Bringing together international companies, suppliers, and local NGOs.
 HER Project drives impact for women and businesses via workplace-based interventions on health, financial inclusion, and gender equality.

-Based on needs analysis and the strength of existing social welfare systems, Kmart and Target will initially prioritise implementation of the HER Health and Essentials programs with suppliers located in the following countries: Bangladesh, India, Indonesia and Vietnam.
+Based on needs analysis and the strength of existing social welfare systems, Target have prioritised implementation of the HER Health and Essentials programs with suppliers located in the following countries: Bangladesh, India, Indonesia and Vietnam.
 These countries also tend to have factories with large numbers of female workers, which enables us to scale our impact faster.

 As of March 2022, there are 54,800 women workers enrolled in different HER Programs across 23 of Kmart and Target supplier factories in Bangladesh, India and Vietnam.

 Although it’s early days and we are yet to complete a comprehensive impact assessment of these programs, the early signs are encouraging.
 An assessment of the HER Essentials program has reported that it builds confidence of women and illiterate workers in using technology, supports explanation of sensitive topics (e.g. reproductive health), and provides a channel for informal feedback amongst workers.